kisstamasj/notes/notes/Azure-development-path/AZ-900-Microsoft-Azure-Fundamentals/3-azure-architecture.md

 ### Add/Remove
 You can add ore remove resources to any resource group at any time.

 ### Move resource:
 You can move a resourece from one resource group to another.

 ### Resource group delete
-When a resource group is removed or deleted, all of the resources within it are deleted with it.
+When a resource group is removed or deleted, all the resources within it are deleted with it.
 You can remove resource groups at any time.
 To delete a resource group, you need access to the delete action.
 You also need delete for all resources in the resource group.
 If you have the required access, but the delete request fails, it may be because there's a lock on the resources or resource group.
 Even if you didn't manually lock a resource group, it may have been automatically locked by a related service.
 Or, the deletion can fail if the resources are connected to resources in other resource groups that aren't being deleted.
 For example, you can't delete a virtual network with subnets that are still in use by a virtual machine.

 ### Multiple Regions
 Resources from multiple regions can be in one resource group.
 You could have a central database server in East US and your web application could be hosted in East US2, but they are in the same resource group, as they are related.